orchardstreet/Fee_Adder/README.md

 The program folder is now in the C:\ drive at C:\Payment_Manager.

-You can launch the program by clicking on the shortcut in that folder on the desktop.
+You can launch the program by clicking on the shortcut in that folder or on the Desktop shortcut.
 It's recommended to click on these shortcuts rather than the main .exe.

 ### Debian-based systems